unChaz/sci-fi-5e/srd/mechanics/multiclassing.md

 Multiclassing allows you to gain levels in multiple classes.
 Doing so lets you mix the abilities of those classes to realize a character concept that might not be reflected in one of the standard class options.

 With this rule, you have the option of gaining a level in a new class whenever you advance in level, instead of gaining a level in your current class.
 Your levels in all your classes are added together to determine your character level.
-For example, if you have three levels in arcanist and two in soldier, you’re a 5th-level character.
+For example, if you have three levels in Arcanist and two in soldier, you’re a 5th-level character.

 As you advance in levels, you might primarily remain a member of your original class with just a few levels in another class, or you might change course entirely, never looking back at the class you left behind.
 You might even start progressing in a third or fourth class.
 Compared to a single-class character of the same level, you’ll sacrifice some focus in exchange for versatility.